Hyunggilwoo/Sudoku-board/README.md

 ![Everyday Sudoku](https://user-images.githubusercontent.com/79225023/121628972-205a6200-ca2f-11eb-8255-610691dc5d32.PNG)

 ### A description of your repository and overall software design
+There is a Sudoku class that accepts a textfile and the setBoard() method generates a 2 D array out of the text.

+I attempted to keep the sudoku class accept the text file rather than the Main.java.
+It mainly uses for loop and if/else statement and boolean loogic checks the condition of the user input.
 Algorithm
   1. Select the difficulty of the sudoku puzzle from easy, medium, and difficult.
   2. Scanner imports a sudoku text file into a 2 dimensional array.